How to Know if Legal Transcription is Right for You: My Chat with Angela Smith, TA

 Ultimately, this is a job, and your clients expect you to treat it as such, so I think it takes an individual who has a skill set for juggling both to do this.

 Any final advice for someone who’s asking, “How do I know if legal transcription is right for me?“

 It’s a great career.
 But it takes time to learn what you need to know to be great at it.
-Be willing to put in the work and time, and don’t go at it half-hearted.
+Be willing to put in the work and time, and don’t go at it half-heartedly.

-Understand that at the beginning it will be frustrating and time consuming.
+Understand that at the beginning it will be frustrating and time-consuming.
 And, whatever you do, don’t give up.
 It does get easier the more experience you get.

 Remember, you get out of it what you put into it.
 It’s not a career where you’re going to immediately make a lot of money.
-You have to “pay your dues” and gain your experience, but eventually your hard work will pay off.
+You have to “pay your dues” and gain experience, but eventually your hard work will pay off.

 Thank you, Angela!

 So, how do you know if legal transcription is the right work-at-home career choice for you?